 The Future of LEDs

 Digital LED displays have certainly evolved over the last decade based on the fact that the screens could be jigsaw puzzled into any shape or size maintaining hi-res with 1.5 mm as opposed to its 4.0 mm predecessors.
-Coupled with the fact that the screens are thinner, larger and not limited by shape or size have lead LEDs into the arena of Artificial Intelligence which would definitely be enhancing the level of interactivity between people and these screens not to mention that the possibility of pixel pitch increasing is evident.
+LED screens are thinner, larger and not limited by shape or size, This has lead LEDs into the arena of Artificial Intelligence which is definitely enhancing the level of interactivity between people and these screens, not to mention that pixel pitch increasing is inevitable.
 This will basically enable viewers to view very large screens up close without losing any resolution whatsoever.

 At Street Communication we take care of